cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

    administered by DAP.

-A formal data access request will also be made in cases where DAP staff member participate in the scientific exploitation of protected data, beyond that required to fulfill technical or service functions.
+A formal data access request will also be made in cases where DAP staff members participate in the scientific exploitation of protected data, beyond that required to fulfill technical or service functions.

 Immediate intervention under the supervision of a user with appropriate